SamJBarney/ese/README.md

       int value;
     } example;

-    #define ESE_ADD_HOOK add_hook
+    #define ESE_ADD_HOOK add_hook // Doesn't need to be defined unless you want to hook into the add functionality
     void add_hook(entity e, example * component)
     {
-      // Allows you to alter the component before it is added to the system }

-    #define ESE_DELETE_HOOK delete_hook
+      // Do stuff here
+    }

+    #define ESE_DELETE_HOOK delete_hook // Doesn't need to be defined unless you want to hook into the delete functionality
     void delete_hook(entity e, example * component)
     {
+        // Do stuff here
+    }

+    #define ESE_RESOLVE_HOOK resolve_hook
+    void resolve_hook()
+    {
+        // Do stuff here
+    }

+    #define ESE_SYSTEM_TICK example_tick // Doesn't need to be defined unless you want to do something to the component each tick
+    void example_tick(entity e, example * component)
+    {
+        // Do stuff here
     }

     #include "system_generator.h"